Hervar77/infinity-doc/mkdocs/api/infinity.date.md

 Parameters:

 - timeZone: `string`
-  >the name of the time zone for which the timestamp should be returned
+  >The name of the time zone for which the timestamp should be returned.

 - utc: `number`
-  >a timestamp in milliseconds that corresponds to Coordinated Universal Time starting at the Unix Epoch
+  >A timestamp in milliseconds that corresponds to Coordinated Universal Time starting at the Unix Epoch.

 Return type: `number`